neilotoole/lg/README.md

   // rest of function omitted
 ```

 This achieves our goals.
 The `Close` error is logged at `WARN` level.
-We could call it a wrap here and go home.
-However, there's no question that this:
+We could call it a day here and go home.
+However, there's no question that:

 ```go
 defer func() {